The Signals of Doomsday I: False Higgs vacuum decay signatures: Particle production due to vacuum mismatch

-In the final state, the most abundant particles are photons and neutrinos, while stable particles such as electrons, muons, protons, neutrons, and other heavy baryons are produced in significantly smaller quantities.
-These final-state particles primarily originate from Higgs decays into quarks, which subsequently hadronize.
-Since photons and neutrinos vastly outnumber the stable particles, they represent the primary observational signature of Higgs vacuum decay, allowing us to neglect the contribution from stable particles.
-They anyway represent the desired long-range signature of the bubble formation.

-Figures \ref{PhotonPlot} and \ref{NeutrinoPlot} show the spectra of photons and neutrinos respectively, i.e. their number densities as a function of their energies, originated in decay of $N_k (k=0) \simeq 1.365 \times 10^{-25}$ Higgs particles per unit volume produced by a bubble of true vacuum.

 During the expansion of the bubble, vacuum is continuously changing from an old one to a new one, so particles are produced continuously in this process.
-Since the plots in \ref{PhotonPlot} and \ref{NeutrinoPlot} are actually particle number densities given in Planck units, to get the total number of produced particles (as a function of energy) we have to integrate over the volume of the bubble.

-We also note that the spectra in Figures \ref{PhotonPlot} and \ref{NeutrinoPlot} show the particle number density at the site of creation.
+Since the plot in Figure \ref{nk} is actually particle number density given in Planck units, to get the total number of produced particles (as a function of energy) we have to integrate over the volume of the bubble.
+We also note that the spectra in Figure \ref{nk} show the particle number density at the site of creation.
 To obtain the observed spectra on Earth, we have to propagate these particles through expanding space.
 The corresponding particle flux (number of particles per unit area per unit time) would therefore be diluted by a factor of $1/[4 \pi d^2 (1+z)]$, where $d$ is the physical distance between the source and the observer, while $z$ is the redshift of the source.
 The factor $(1 + z)$ appears due to the relativistic time delay because particles hit the sphere with the radius $d$ less frequently (two particles emitted $\Delta t$ apart will be measured $(1 + z) \Delta t$ apart.
-Accordingly, we have to correct the particle energies by a factor of $1+z$ because the individual particle's energies are redshifted by that factor.
+Accordingly, we have to divide the particle energies by a factor of $1+z$ because the individual particle's energies are redshifted by that factor.